A Canonical Construction of the Extended Hilbert Space for Causal Fermion Systems: Approximate Decoupling of the Linearized Field Equations

 We now rewrite the integrals as

 Using condition~(ii) in the above definition, we conclude that

-Now we can apply Proposition~\ref{prpsecond} and use the positivity of both~\eqref{D2lfe} and~\eqref{D2Q} to obtain the following estimates. \begin{Prp} Under the above assumptions, for second variations by the linearized solution~$\delta \Psi$, the following inequalities hold,
+Now we can apply Proposition~\ref{prpsecond} and use the positivity of both~\eqref{D2lfe} and~\eqref{D2Q} to obtain the following estimates. \begin{Prp} Under the assumptions stated in Definition~\ref{defboundedstrips}, for second variations by the linearized solution~$\delta \Psi$, the following inequalities hold,

 where \beq R(t) := \bigg| \int_{\Omega_{[-t,t]}} \!\!\!\!\!\!\!\! d\rho(x) \int_{\Omega_{[-t,t]}} \!\!\!\!\!\!\!\! d\rho(y)\: R(x,y) \bigg| \eeq and~$R(x,y)$ as in~\eqref{R1} and~\eqref{R2}. \end{Prp}